iszczesniak/cpp/callable/index.md

 A callable is either:

-* a pointer to a function,
+* a function (used by pointer or reference),

-* a functor.
+* a functor (used by value, reference or pointer).

-## A pointer to a function
+## A function

-An expression that is only the name of a function, e.g., `foo`, (without the `()` operator) is treated as the address of that function.
+An expression that is only the name of a function, e.g., `foo`, (without the `()` operator) can be treated as the address of that function, which is called the decay of a function to a pointer.
 We can also take the address of a function by preceeding the name of the function with the `&` operator, e.g., `&foo`.
 These ways of taking a function address are equivalent, which is inconsistent, because there should be just one way.

 Having this address, we can call the function.
 The only operations we can do with a function pointer is: take a function address, call the function.

+In the example below we use a function by pointer and by reference.

 {% highlight c++ %}
 {% include_relative function.cc %}
 {% endhighlight %}

-Here we sort descendingly by passing a callable, which is a function
+Here we sort descendingly by passing a function pointer:
-pointer:

 {% highlight c++ %}
 {% include_relative sort_foo.cc %}
 {% endhighlight %}

-In the example below, we pass a pointer to a comparison function.
+By default, the priority queue sorts descendlingly, i.e., the returns the largest elemenets.
+In the example below, we pass a pointer to a comparison function, so that the queue sorts ascendingly.

 {% highlight c++ %}
 {% include_relative pq_foo.cc %}